vicentinileonardo/mlflow-cratedb-chart/README.md

 # MLFlow CrateDB chart

-This is a Helm chart to for MLFlow-CrateDB adapter.
+This is a Helm chart for [MLFlow adaper for CrateDB](https://github.com/crate/mlflow-cratedb).

+## Prerequisites

+- A CrateDB instance running and accessible from the Kubernetes cluster

 ## How to install